 Solution:

-- Test small adjustments to compression and rebound damping to find the best tuning
+- Test small adjustments to compression and rebound damping to find the best setup

 - Perform regular maintenance, as old fork oil or worn seals can impair performance

-- If necessary, have a specialist perform an individual suspension tuning
+- If necessary, have a specialist perform a custom suspension setup

 Conclusion: The perfect suspension setup for your needs

 A well-tuned suspension provides more comfort, better control, and increased safety.
-There is no universal setting, only the best solution for individual riding style and specific terrain.
+There is no universal setting, only the best solution for your individual riding style and terrain.